Direction Before Speed: The CTO Playbook for Governed AI Execution

 Why fast AI teams need workflow maps, decision rights, and review cadence before they scale agents across the business.

 The dangerous version of AI speed is not moving quickly.
-It is moving quickly in five directions with no shared map.
+It is moving quickly in five directions with no shared map, then calling the skid marks a roadmap.

 A team ships an agent before the organization knows who owns its behavior.
-Another team connects data before anyone defines the escalation path.
-A third team celebrates adoption before measuring workflow impact.
+Another connects data before anyone defines escalation.
+A third celebrates adoption before measuring workflow impact.

 The governed execution model